 In 1849 the newly created Minnesota Territorial Legislature selected Saint Paul as capital of the Minnesota Territory.
 In 1854, Saint Paul incorporated as a city and at statehood in 1858 it became the capital of the State of Minnesota.
-The city's early core remained densely built through the 1870s, with most residential building located within about a one-mile radius of the upper and lower landings along the Mississippi River levee.
-Saint Paul's population rose from 10,401 in 1860 to 20,030 in 1870, reflecting early railroad construction that connected the city to wheat and lumber resources and provided year-round market access.
-Many business owners and professionals and their families lived in and around the commercial and institutional core, near Smith, Lafayette Rice, or Irvine Parks.
+Saint Paul's early core remained densely built through the 1870s, with most residential building located within about a one-mile radius of the upper and lower landings along the Mississippi River levee.
+The city's population rose from 10,401 in 1860 to 20,030 in 1870, reflecting early railroad construction that connected the city to wheat and lumber resources and provided year-round market access.
+Business owners and professionals and their families generally lived in and around the commercial and institutional core, near Smith, Lafayette Rice, or Irvine Parks.
 Clerks, artisans, and laborers settled near the levees, factories, along the railroad corridor along the Phalen Creek Valley, and along W. Seventh Street and Fort Road.
-Development of residential building lots at the edge of Dayton's Bluff and along the Saint Anthony Hill and Summit Avenue bluffs was limited because of a lack of road and bridge connections.
+Development of residential building lots at the edge of Dayton's